nais/blog/content/posts/otel-from-0-to-100.md

   ...
 ```

 This is a very powerful abstraction that have allowed us to add new features to the platform with as little effort on the developer's part as possible.
-We added a new field to `nais.yaml` called `observability` that allows the developers to enable tracing for their applications with a single line of code:
+We added a new field to `nais.yaml` called `observability` that allows the developers to enable tracing for their applications with only four lines of yaml configuration:

 ```yaml
 ...